 Workarounds for general issues when using adapters, splitters or docking stations with non-Intel systems.

-Wrong color or resolution, flickering, low refresh rate and any other graphics related issue when using a video cable adapters, a splitter and/or a docking station to attach a monitor to a computer or to a laptop that has not been manufactured by Intel.
+- Wrong color or resolution, flickering, low refresh rate and any other graphics-related issues observed when using a video cable adapters, a splitter and/or a docking station to attach a monitor to a computer or to a laptop that has not been manufactured by Intel.

-The best solution is doing a direct connection with a single cable that has the same connection type in both ends.
+- Use a direct connection with a single cable that has the same connection type on both ends (HDMI to HDMI, DP to DP, etc.).

-If you are unable to use a straight connection, a possible solution is updating the graphics driver to the latest version.
-You can contact your system manufacturer to see if there is a graphics driver update available for your system model.
+- Update the graphics driver to the latest version.
+Contact your system manufacturer to check if there is a graphics driver update available for your system.

-If none of these workarounds fixes the issue, it is very likely that the adapter is not supported by the controller.
-In that case, you contact the adapter manufacturer to look for possible workarounds.
+If the issue persists, it is possible that the adapter is not supported by the controller.
+In that case, you'll need to contact the adapter manufacturer for possible workarounds.